scc416/25-5-clock/README.md

 # 25 + 5 Clock

-A pomodoro timer with start/stop, reset, stop beeping buttons and settings panel.
+A Pomodoro timer with start/stop, reset, stop beeping buttons and settings panel.
 This is one of my project for [Front End Development Libraries Projects](https://www.freecodecamp.org/learn/front-end-development-libraries/) on [freeCodeCamp](https://www.freecodecamp.org/): [Build a 25 + 5 Clock](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock).

 ## Table of Content